Gap Year Volunteering: Community Programs

 This type of project is great for learning new skills, and offers the chance for you to give something back by contributing to the welfare of local communities in need.

-What will I do during my Gap year project with communities?
+What will I do during my community volunteering program?

 This depends to a certain extent on exactly which community project you choose to volunteer for and where it is.